 Seven claims that several key elements of MKR were copied in The Hotplate, including:

-- being cooking competition amongst multiple pairs of contestants;
+- Being a cooking competition amongst multiple pairs of contestants;

-- two expert judges who are established professionals within the restaurant/food industry;
+- Two expert judges who are established professionals within the restaurant/food industry judge the food;

-- the host team receiving scores from the judges, and separately, a combined score from the guest teams; and
+- The host team receives scores from the judges, and separately, a combined score from the guest teams;

 - There is no doubt that both shows have their similarities.
 The question is, rather, if the key elements in MKR are original and should be given copyright protection.